rows/community/giving/covid19.md

 IF you are donating:
 - make a bank transfer to the IBAN XXX.
-- send the transfer confirmation via email to humberto@dashdash.com so that I can organize receipts.
+- send the transfer confirmation AND your taxID (PT or international) via email to humberto@dashdash.com so that I can organize receipts.
 - tell me if you are doing a public or private donation.
 I will list them here, and may give a shout or 2 on twitter.

 # Status